worldline/openshift-cartridge-tomee/README.md

       The OpenShift data directory is accessible via an environment variable `OPENSHIFT_DATA_DIR`.

 ## Layout and deployment option details
-There are two options for deploying content to the Tomcat Server within OpenShift.
+There are two options for deploying content to the TomEE Server within OpenShift.
 Both options can be used together (i.e. build one archive from source and others pre-built)

 1) (Preferred) You can upload your content in a Maven src structure as is this sample project and on